How do you say your name?

 I’d love to know what your favourite bit of the book is, when you’ve read it.
 Do get in touch and let me know.

 Well, everything.
 Mostly, it’s the fact that I get to do the thing I love – though it can be scary to think of people reading the things I’ve written!
 Also, it means I have a job which can fit around my family, more or less.
 I have a young child, and it’s important to me that I’m there to do the raising and the nappy-changing and the playing and the reading and the trips to the park… so writing lets me do that.

 Are you ever going to write a grown-up book?

 Well.
 The short answer is ‘no’.
 The long answer is: why would I bother?
 There are plenty of writers out there better equipped than me to write books about the things grown-ups are interested in.
-Sometimes, people have the idea that writers who create stories for children are doing it for practice, or to ‘earn their way up’ to writing for adults – but it doesn’t work like that.
-It’s more to do with the things you love to write about, and the type of audience you want to reach.
 When you write for children you really do have a chance to touch the lives and minds of your readers, which is a huge and scary privilege.
 My life was shaped by the books I read as a kid, and I love that children’s books have that power.
 I’d love to write books which are read and re-read, and which are loved until their binding falls apart.
 How many adults do that to their books?
 Not many.